 Car manufacturers often provide their own instant rebates in addition to state rebates and federal tax credits.
 These offers can change from month to month, so ask a Maine Participating Dealer for the most current deals.

-Some car manufacturers fold the federal tax credits into the cost of a monthly lease of an EV.
-Ask a participating dealership for more information.
+In addition, some car manufacturers fold the federal tax credits into the cost of a monthly lease of an EV.
+Ask a participating dealership for more information about this option.